-Founded in Guangzhou, China on April 1, 1924, the Central News Agency (CNA) is Taiwan’s state run national news agency and it is operated by the Chinese government.
+Founded in Guangzhou, China on April 1, 1924, the Central News Agency (CNA) is Taiwan’s state-run national news agency and it is operated by the Chinese government.
 Focus Taiwan is the English language news website of the Central News Agency (CNA).
 According to their about page, in 1996 after a law passed by the Legislative Yuan, CNA reorganized and became a nonprofit corporation.

-CNA focuses on news, politics, sports, entertainment, business and technology.
-Currently, the CNA President is Chang Jui-chang and the CNA Chairman is Liu Ka-shiang who is also a writer, nature observer and veteran journalist.
+CNA focuses on news, politics, sports, entertainment, business, and technology.
+Currently, the CNA President is Chang Jui-chang and the CNA Chairman is Liu Ka-shiang who is also a writer, nature observer, and veteran journalist.
 CNA is based in Taipei, Taiwan

 Funded by / Ownership

 The Central News Agency’s (CNA) overseeing authority is the Taiwanese Ministry of Culture who appoints the chairman and the board.
 According to an article published in 2013 by the Taipei Times “The CNA (Central News Agency) and the PTS (Public Television Service) receive about NT$300 million and NT$900 million (US $9.9 million and US $29.9 million) in government funding each year respectively.”
 In 2018, Culture Minister Cheng Li-chiun announced that Public Television Service (PTS), Central News Agency (CNA), Radio Taiwan International (RTI), and Chinese Television System (CTS) will all be merged into one “media group.”
-They further report “The new organisation will also require substantial and sustainable funding from a public media development fund, potentially a mix of public, self-raised and private investment, which will eventually remove government funding.”
+They further report “The new organization will also require substantial and sustainable funding from a public media development fund, potentially a mix of public, self-raised and private investment, which will eventually remove government funding.”
 Revenue is derived through advertising.

 Analysis / Bias